 - The Farrells (vocal trio) from London – viewers winners on an unknown show in series one (possibly show 1.4)

-- Kenny Robson (ukulele player & tap dancer) from Essex – viewers winner from an unknown show in series one
+- Kenny Robson (ukulele player & tap dancer) from Essex – show 1.2

 The winning act, returning from their appearance in episode three of the first series, were four-piece group Art Nouveau from Manchester.